 As parents, one of our main goals is to raise children who are confident, independent, and self-sufficient.
 Nurturing independence in children is essential for their overall development and future success.
 By providing them with the necessary tools, guidance, and support, parents can help their children grow into capable and resilient individuals.
-In this article, we will explore some essential parenting tips for fostering independence in children, and how you can play a vital role in shaping their confidence and self-reliance.

 Encourage Decision-Making